 The monument to Brigadier General Alexander Hays is south of Gettysburg at the north end of Hancock Avenue in Ziegler’s Woods.
-(39.816829° N, 77.234547° W; Google map; Monument map: Hancock Ave. at Ziegler’s Grove)
+(39.816829° N, 77.234547° W; Google map; Tour map: Hancock Ave. at Ziegler’s Grove)

 The monument is a bronze statue by J. Otto Schweitzer, one of seven statues by the Swiss-born sculptor on the Gettysburg battlefield.* It stands on a rough-hewn granite base with an inscribed bronze tablet on the front of the base.

 Thee is a monument to Alexander Hays on the Wilderness Battlefield showing where he was killed leading his division on May 5, 1864.

 From the tablet on the front of the monument:

 Cadet U.S. Military Academy July 1, 1840.

 1846 “For gallant conduct in the Battles of

 Palo Alto and Resaca de la Palma, Texas.”

 Major June 30, 1862 “For gallant and meritorious